Echoes Of The Forest

 A light snow begins to fall in the forest.
 Coming to rest on the boughs and carpeting the now-brown pine needles and shriveled ferns.
 Blanketing the landscape in white silence.
 In my periphery I sense movement.
 Slowly turning to see legs moving surreptitiously between young trees.
 A few more moments.
 I watch intently as the buck takes three cautious steps into the small opening.
 Rifle comes to shoulder and a single shot breaks the silence, echoing as he falls.
 The smell of spent gunpowder hangs momentarily.
 By many standards he isn't huge, but he's a trophy to me, not only for the food he will provide my family for the coming months, but also because he was taken in a place I love.
 In an annual gathering of people I love equally.

 I've always preferred the woods.
 I love the mountains and the oceans.
 There's something magical about the open prairies.
 I find solace in the rivers.
 But for me I'm most at home, most alive, in the woods.
 I long for the oak ridges and pine stands.
-The damp musk of the cedar swamps.
-The brilliance of the maples and the smooth strength of the beech.
-The slashings of aspen and poplar and the bleached bark of the birch.
+The damp musk of cedar swamps.
+The brilliance of maples and the smooth strength of the beech.
+The slashings of aspen and poplar and the bleached bark of birch.

 I owe the roots of these passions to my father.
 To the seed he planted long ago and then painstakingly watered to fruition.
 For as far back as I can remember, my extended family camped every summer and fall in the wooded lands of northern Michigan.
 And I still get nostalgic for the smell of camp in the morning – the coffee brewing and bacon cooking with a just side of wood smoke.
 And, because of him, I was introduced to hunting when I was 12.
-He helped me save my paper route money for my first bow, bought me my first camo from the Kmart "up north", and gave me my first folder.
-Then spent endless patient hours walking the woods and sitting in blinds with me.
-I, in turn, have done what I can to pass these passions and traditions on to my two boys.
+He helped me save my paper route money for my first bow, bought me my first camo from the Kmart "up north," and gave me my first folder.
+Then spent endless patient hours walking woods and sitting blinds with me.
+I have, in turn, done what I can to pass these passions and traditions on to my two boys.
 Many of my most-favored moments have come outdoors, in timbered groves, with my father and sons and friends.
 And maybe that's the reason.
 The forest holds memories.
 Holds history and meaning.
 Just like the stories held in the rings of every tree.

 In his memoir, "Off to the Side", Jim Harrison penned an incredibly powerful chapter entitled "Hunting, Fishing (And Dogs)".
 It's a breathtaking work.
 And while obviously about hunting, fishing (and dogs), it's more so about time, how you choose to spend it, and in what environment.
 It's about mindfulness and being present.
-Like Harrison clearly did, I too find myself becoming more conscious of my time, my environments and my company.
+Like Harrison clearly did, I too find myself becoming more conscious of my time, my environments, and my company.
 It is, I suppose, both the luxury and the curse of growing older.

 "What are the peculiar landscapes of mind that fueled the decisions behind how I lived my life, and what were the largely unconscious impulses?", Harrison ponders.